RaviiAithal/emmetra_assignment/README.md

 ## Overview

-This repository contains three assignments that demonstrate various coding and problem-solving skills.
+This repository contains three assignments that is given by **Emmetra**.
 Each assignment folder includes:

-- Source code for the task
+- Source code
-- Documentation or README specific to the task
+- README
+- Output
-- Outputs (if applicable)
+- Input

-The assignments are implemented in **Python**, ensuring clean and efficient code.
+The assignments are implemented in **Python**.

 ---